Stories

 Message from the President

 As we step into a brand-new Rotary year, I invite each of you to take a deep breath, look around, and ask yourself: What does my ideal Rotary experience look like?
-Whether it’s forging deeper connections, diving into service, or expanding your leadership, this year is about YOU.
+Whether it’s forging deeper connections, diving into service, or expanding your leadership, this year is about each and every one of YOU.

 Our theme for the year is Empowering Optimism—a call to action for hope, progress, and meaningful service.
 Together, we’ll not only build a stronger Rotary family, but we’ll also plant seeds of transformation throughout our community and beyond.